 Field experiences must take place within an approved school setting as identified and confirmed by the School of Education’s Field Placement Office.
 Per the School of Education's policies, field experiences are not to occur within a school or building in which a teacher candidate's children attend or family members are employed.
 Field experiences are broken into four stages, carefully crafted to provide students with the education and skills to operate their own, effective classroom.
 The stages include:

-Stage four is the final stage of the Field Experience process for Drexel University School of Education teacher candidates.
+Stage IV is the final stage of the Field Experience process for Drexel University School of Education teacher candidates.
 Candidates complete a minimum of 420 hours of teaching in a school.
 Graduate students complete a 13-week (minimum) experience, while undergraduate students complete a 24-week (minimum) student teaching experience.
 Candidates are supervised closely by the full-time Cooperating Teacher.
 This experience allows candidates to apply all of the skills and knowledge they have learned through their Drexel classes and their previous field experiences.
 Candidates will gain first-hand knowledge of the demands of the teaching profession and will receive direct feedback from their Cooperating Teacher.

 PA Educator Certification Tests